Verification of Chinese companies and contracts in China

 Verification of contracts in China

-Lastly, we would like to raise a warning about a risk-problem that many companies face when doing business in China.
-Many foreign companies are not aware that if their contracts must be drafted and verified according to Chinese laws.
+We would also like to raise a warning about another risk-problem that many companies face when doing business in China.
+Many foreign companies are not aware that their contracts must be drafted and verified according to Chinese laws.